intuition-dev/mbCLIx/docs/_doc2/docs/router.md

    # now open your S3 web-app, whatever the S3 url is and make sure everything looks OK for mobile size and that console.re above is working.

    # now use your IDE to edit each dat.yaml.
-Change ROOT: '' to instead be the S3 URL from above.
+Change ROO T: '' to instead be the S3 URL from above.
    mbake .
    # Check that the web app is OK.